Harmonics

 What the novile represents

-In practical chart reading, strong novile contacts between planets suggest areas of life where effort feels purposeful rather than burdensome.
-Sun novile Jupiter might indicate someone who finds genuine pleasure in teaching or philosophy.
-Moon novile Venus might describe an effortless aesthetic sensitivity.
+In practical chart reading, tight novile contacts between planets can suggest areas where experience feels coherent or intrinsically meaningful.
+Sun novile Jupiter might point toward pleasure in teaching or philosophy.
+Moon novile Venus might point toward aesthetic sensitivity.
+The rest of the chart decides how strongly to weigh it.

 The 9th harmonic chart

 Multiply every planetary longitude by nine and reduce to 360°.
 Any two planets that were 40° apart in the natal chart now sit conjunct in the 9th harmonic.
-The same goes for 80° (bi-novile) and 160° (quad-novile) — all compressed into conjunctions.
+The same goes for 80° (binovile) and 160° (quadnovile), which also compress into conjunctions.

-The resulting chart reads like a natal chart, but it describes your relationship to meaning and purpose rather than your personality or life circumstances.
+The resulting chart is best read as a focused aspect-family view, not a second natal chart with equal authority.
 Tight conjunctions in the 9th harmonic are worth noting even when the underlying novile aspect in the natal chart is too subtle to catch at a glance.

 The Navamsa connection